14.10.2025

 Countering the rise of the far right

-Accordingly, this year, the Brussels Democracy Dialogue will interrogate our established explanations of these phenomena.
-Together with experts on progressive democracy from politics, academia, trade unions and civil society in Europe and beyond, we will offer new solutions with a view to successfully countering the rise of illiberal right-wing forces and revitalising European democracies.
+Accordingly, this year, the Brussels Democracy Dialogue interrogated our established explanations of these phenomena.
+Together with experts on progressive democracy from politics, academia, trade unions and civil society in Europe and beyond, we debated new solutions with a view to successfully countering the rise of illiberal right-wing forces and revitalising European democracies.

-Our moderator is Jacki Davis, Senior Adviser at the European Policy Centre (EPC).
+Our moderator was Jacki Davis, Senior Adviser at the European Policy Centre (EPC).

 About Brussels Democracy Dialogue